arosas17/Election_Analysis/README.md

   * The percentage of voters per county
   * The county with the highest voter turnout

-To perform these tasks, Python version 3.7 (64 bit) was used; we were also given the list of the election results to work with (located in resources folder).
+To perform these tasks, Python version 3.7 (64 bit) and Visual Studio Code version 1.69.1 were used; we were also given the list of the election results to work with (located in resources folder).

 ## Election-Audit Results

+Based on the results recieved:

+* There was a total of 369,711 votes casted in this election.

+* The candidates are:
+     - Chareles Casper Stockham
+     - Diana DeGette
+     - Raymon Anthony Doane

+* The candidates' vote results are as follow:
+     - Chareles Casper Stockham recieved 23.0% of the votes, totaling 85,213 votes.
+     - Diana DeGette recieved 73.8% of the votes, totaling 272,892 votes.
+     - Raymon Anthony Doane recieved 3.1% of the votes, totaling 11,606 votes.

+* The winner is Diana DeGette who recieved 73.8% of the votes, a vote count of 272,892.

 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

-How many votes were cast in this congressional election?

 Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.